Develop a strong elevator pitch that highlights your key skill sets, passions, and job goals. [TWEET]

 Review everything you’ve written down.
 You may even want to read it aloud to a friend or family member to help brainstorm.
 What information sticks out to you?
 What’s memorable and shows your passion?
 Now, identify your hook.
 What's the nugget you want people to remember you for?
 This will become your tagline.
 For instance, when people ask me what I do, I usually use some form of the following:

 My name is Amanda Augustine and I am a Job Search Expert and Career Coach.
-For more than nine years, I’ve worked with TheLadders to educate and prepare millions of professionals for the job-search process through the development of coaching programs, live recruiting events and online advice in my weekly column, Ask Amanda.
+For more than ten years, I’ve worked with TheLadders to educate and prepare millions of professionals for the job-search process through the development of coaching programs, live recruiting events and online advice in my weekly column, Ask Amanda.
 I’ve dedicated almost 3 years to testing various techniques to identify the best ways to navigate the job search landscape in today’s marketplace.
 My passion is helping people find the right job, sooner.

 In addition to this pitch, I recommend creating a short list of 3-5 stories you can use to demonstrate and quantify your work further.
 These “stories” should be simple talking points (think of the STAR approach) that you’ve thought through ahead of time.